Nuria Rábano: Real Sociedad (2020–22)

-FC Barcelona (2022–present)
+Barcelona (2022–2023)

-On 17 June 2022, FC Barcelona Femení announced the signing of Rábano on a two-year contract.
+On 17 June 2022, Barcelona announced the signing of Rábano on a two-year contract.

+On 4 July 2023, Rábano and Barcelona agreed to terminate her contract after she appeared sporadically throughout the season.

+VfL Wolfsburg (2023–2025)

+Rábano signed with VfL Wolfsburg on 9 August 2023, joining the German club on a free transfer.

+Utah Royals (2025–)

+On 29 January 2025, Rábano transferred to National Women's Soccer League club Utah Royals in exchange for an undisclosed fee.
+She signed a three-year contract with a mutual option.

 International career

-Rábano was called up to represent Spain at the 2017 UEFA Women's Under-19 Championship.
+Rábano was called up to represent Spain at the 2017 Under-19 Championship.
 In Spain's second group stage match against Germany, she suffered a sprain in the ligament of her right ankle and was ruled out for the remainder of the competition.
-Spain went on to win the competition against France to advance to the 2018 FIFA U-20 Women's World Cup.
+Spain went on to win the competition against France to advance to the 2018 U20 World Cup.
 Rábano was included in the squad for that tournament as well, and was a substitute throughout the tournament as Spain finished as runners-up.